WuChao-2024/rdk_en_wuc_check_fork/docs/installation/preparation.md

 <Tabs groupId="rdk-type">
 <TabItem value="x3" label="RDK X3">

 The RDK X3 development board is powered by a USB Type C interface.
 It requires a power adapter that supports **5V/3A** to power the board.
-It is recommended to use the recommended power adapter model in the [Basic Accessories](/hardware_development/rdk_x3/accessory#basic_accessories) section.
+It is recommended to use the recommended power adapter model in the [Basic Accessories List](/hardware_development/rdk_x3/accessory#basic_accessories) section.

 </TabItem>